JeffHeck/SchoolDataProject/4_yr_f195_budgets.md

 Charts:
 - State-Wide Historical and Projected Budget Amounts for the General Fund
 - State-Wide Historical and Projected Budget Amounts Ave Per Student for the General Fund
+- State-Wide Historical and Projected Budget Amounts for the General Fund's Revenue Sources
+- State-Wide Historical and Projected Budget Amounts Ave Per Student for the General Fund's Revenue Sources
 - State-Wide Historical and Projected Enrollment
 - Number of Districts with Projected Positive and Negative Balances by Fund